MACHINE NAME = WEB 1

 UNCTAD's binding legal instruments (treaties and conventions)

 When a country signs a convention, it signals its intention to ratify it in the future.
-Signing is not legally binding, but it shows that the country supports the convention's goals and principles.
-A monitoring body is frequently established to evaluate State parties' progress in implementing the convention by considering reports routinely supplied by States because contracting parties are legally required to adhere to the provisions of the convention.
+Signing is typically not legally binding, but it shows that the country supports the convention's goals and principles.
+A monitoring body is frequently established to evaluate State Parties' progress in implementing the convention by considering reports routinely supplied by States because contracting parties are legally required to adhere to the provisions of the convention.

 UNCTAD's non-binding instruments

 Non-binding international legal instruments are classified according to their level of authority granted by member States.
 Thus, even if considered soft law instruments, the first category represents those that have been agreed by member States as non-binding and have the highest authority among the soft law instruments.
-Other non-binding legal instruments are presented from an authoritative point of view and usually produced by the UNCTAD secretariat.

 Principles present the fundamental objectives, values, criteria and interpretation sources and lines of action.
 They are generally acknowledged as the basic standards that are used for the understanding, interpretation and application of the law in various contexts.